The In-service Methodology and Background Theory Diagnostic Test

 3. learning a language to fit in with the target culture.

-4. learning a language to achieve other aims.
+4. learning a language to access literature and culture.

 50. This is the last question.
 Make a note of your score now.